Moahmmed1900/manga_metadata_retrieval/README.md

 # How to use?
  - Set komga server information in "komga/config.py".
- - You can look at jupter notebooks for exmaples.
+ - You can look at jupter notebooks for examples.